airbrb/airbrb/README.md

 - 👋 Hi, I’m @airbrb
-- 👀 I’m interested in learning lol
+- 👀 I’m interested in learning
 - 🌱 I’m currently learning ... yes...
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me?
 Here works ig or fb/twt